 First and foremost Electra Palace’s roof garden is a nice place to watch the sunset in Thessaloniki.
 Here you can dine or have a coffee with beautiful views over Aristotelous square and the seaside promenade.

-Estia is a bakery/patisserie on Pavlou Mela street near the White Tower.
+Estia is a bakery/patisserie on Pavlou Mela street (corner with D. Gounari) near the White Tower.
 Its windows are very enticing featuring delicious desserts!